pablobernabeu/Data-is-present/README.md

 ### Datathons: creating reproducible documents and dashboards

-In these coding meet-ups, participants collaborate to create reproducible documents or dashboards using the data and software they prefer (see [examples](https://github.com/pablobernabeu/Data-is-present/tree/master/examples-documents-dashboards)).
+In these coding meetups, participants collaborate to create reproducible documents or dashboards using the data and software they prefer (see [examples](https://github.com/pablobernabeu/Data-is-present/tree/master/examples-documents-dashboards)).
 Since the work can be split across different people and sections, some nice products may be achieved within a session.
 Any programming languages may be used.

 - **Data used:** Academic or non-academic data of your own, or open-access data from sources such as [OSF](https://osf.io), scientific journals, governments, international institutions, NGOs, etc.